petrsafrata/petrsafrata/README.md

 # Hi there 👋

 Hey, I'm **Petr** – a backend developer and software consultant.
-Currently working on several exciting projects… including my **Bachelor's thesis** – *virtual storage with advanced search* (Docker, Spring Boot, Elasticsearch, OCR, AI).
+Currently working on several exciting projects…

 ---

 ## 💡 About Me
 - 🖥️ Mainly focused on **backend development** and system architecture
-- 🧠 Passionate about **AI**, data processing, and automation
 - 📦 Experience in both **enterprise systems** and small-scale applications
 - 📚 Constantly learning new technologies – from parsers to cloud infrastructure